 Community patrons must present their Pardue Library cards when borrowing materials or when asked to do so by library staff.
 Loaning or allowing someone else to use your card is prohibited.

 Pardue Library cards allow community patrons to check out three books at a time for a period of two weeks.
-Community patrons are not eligible to borrow from certain collections, including Bestsellers, DVDs, and CDs.
+Community patrons are not eligible to borrow DVDs or access library databases off campus.

 - Books: Books, other than reference or reserve materials, are checked out for a period of two weeks.
 Students may renew books for an additional two weeks.
 Overdue books are charged 10 cents per item per day.

-- DVD Materials: Items in the DVD collections are available to students, faculty, and staff and they may be checked out overnight.
+- DVDs: Items in the DVD collections are available to students, faculty, and staff and they may be checked out overnight.
 Overdue items are charged at $1.00 each per day.

 - Lost/Damaged Materials: Patrons who lose or damage materials are fined the replacement cost of the item plus a $5.00 processing fee per item.